 Placebo effect

-The placebo effect lies at the heart of homeopathy’s effectiveness, although this still needs more evidence.
+The placebo effect seems to be at the heart of homeopathy’s effectiveness, although more evidence is still needed.

 For example, a 2014 study on migraine presents a key finding.
 Group A patients took the migraine pills labeled as a placebo, and group B took the placebo pills labeled as Maxalt.
 They report the same level of pain relief.